ploomber/sklearn-evaluation/docs/quickstart/classification.md

 ## Evaluate our model

-In this section we can easily evaluate our model via a confusion matrix, and understand which feature affects our accuracy by order of importance.
+In this section, we can easily evaluate our model via a confusion matrix, and understand which feature affects our accuracy by order of importance.

 ```{code-cell} ipython3
 plot.confusion_matrix(y_test, y_pred_dt)